‘Parts of Mail on Sunday story about Harry claim against Home Office defamatory’ - NewsBreak

 ‘Parts of Mail on Sunday story about Harry claim against Home Office defamatory’

-Parts of an article in The Mail on Sunday over the Duke of Sussex’s legal claim against the Home Office were defamatory, a High Court judge has ruled.
+Parts of an article in The Mail on Sunday over the Duke of Sussex’s legal case against the Home Office were defamatory, a High Court judge has ruled in the first stage of the duke’s libel claim.

 Harry is suing Associated Newspapers Limited (ANL) after the paper ran a story following the first hearing in the duke’s separate High Court claim over his security arrangements when he is in the UK.